An enum

 Numeric Enums

 By default, enums in TypeScript are numeric.
-Each value in the enum is assigned a number, starting from 0 and increasing by 1 for each subsequent value.
+Each value in the enum is assigned to a number, starting from 0 and increasing by 1 for each subsequent value.

 Customizing numeric values